neuralmagic/deepsparse/docs/user-guide/README.md

 ## Supported Tasks

-DeepSparse supports many common CV and NLP use cases out of the box.
+DeepSparse supports many CV and NLP use cases out of the box.
 Check out the [use cases page](../use-cases) for details on the task-specific APIs.